slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Level 3: Authenticatable and Auditable Provenance

 Summary:
-The SCS is able to provide credible, tamper-resistant, and contemporaneous evidence, in a documented format, of how a specific revision was created to authorized users of the source repository.
+The SCS is able to generate credible, tamper-resistant, and contemporaneous evidence, in a documented format, of how a specific revision was created to authorized users of the source repository.

 Intended for: